bluer222/autoPaperDownloader/README.md

-Automatic paper downloader chrome extension
+# Automatic paper downloader chrome extension

-installing:
+## installation:
 1. enable chrome developer mode
 2. download the repository
 3. extract
 4. load the folder as an extension with the load unpakced button at chrome://extensions/

+## Use:
-when you click the extension icon theres a text box put in a list of paper names(or some other identifying information that will identify specifically the paper you want) seprated with commas when you press the search button it will do the following
+Click the extension icon and input a list of paper names(or some other identifying information that will identify specifically the paper you want) seprated with commas

+### when you press the search button it will do the following:
 1. find these papers with google scholar in a new window
 2. open the first result in a new window and close the search window
 3. identify a pdf download